silasjul/Tinder-Bot/README.md

 ## About

 The Tinder Bot is an automated tool designed to interact with the Tinder platform.
-It simplifies repetitive tasks such as swiping, messaging, and profile management, providing a streamlined experience for lazy users.
+It simplifies repetitive tasks such as swiping, messaging, thinking of smart openers and date setups, providing a streamlined experience for lazy fucks.

 ## Main features